 How do I have old credit card accounts that are long ago closed or paid off removed from my credit report?
 I know that my score is negatively affected because of so many "open" accounts!

-Accounts with negative information are deleted sooner than accounts with no negative history, helping you rebuild your credit faster if you've had problems in the past.
+Accounts with negative information remain on your credit reports for a shorter time than accounts in good standing.
+Keeping positive accounts on your credit history longer helps you rebuild your credit faster if you've had problems in the past.

 Thanks for asking.